 A brief background on how the zodiac signs work and the Sun’s role in all this is essential to truly understand the significance of the astrological new year.
 So read on to find out!

 What is the Sun’s Role in Astrology?

 Sun signs are an essential component of our cosmic identities and often the first zodiac sign we associate with.
 Rightfully so, because in astrology, the Sun represents who we are on the inside, while the rising sign colors our persona, appearance and outward projection of ourselves.
 It is usually the people closest to us who really “see” our sun signs.
 They’ve taken the time to get to know us through and through.
-The Sun is very much linked to the soul, the ego and the core of who we are.
+The Sun is very much linked to the soul, the ego, our vitality and the core of who we are.
 Nothing could exist in our solar system without the Sun—it is the center of all that is.

 What is the Zodiacal Order?

 The 12 zodiac signs that we are familiar with today have been in place since the birth of astrology in ancient Babylonia.
 The Babylonians attached the constellations to specific seasons, as this practice was used to predict weather patterns and political affairs.
 Their year started on the Vernal or Spring Equinox—when the Aries constellation dominates the sky and the Sun transitions into this sign.
 The zodiac wheel or “order” of the signs starts with Aries and moves counterclockwise.
 No matter where Aries falls in a chart, Taurus will follow and then Gemini, etc. The complete order is Aries, Taurus, Gemini, Cancer Leo, Virgo, Libra, Scorpio, Sagittarius, Capricorn, Aquarius and Pisces.